mrlacey/DemoSnippets/Formatting.md

 ### Example

-Here is an example of a HTML file with embedded DemSnippets comments.
+Here is an example of a HTML file with embedded DemoSnippets comments.

 ```html
 <!DOCTYPE html>